Tartu – City of Good Thoughts

 Thanks to Tartu’s skyrocketing popularity as a conference and travel destination in recent years, new hotels have been springing up throughout the city centre.
 Many of these hotels were conceived specifically with meetings in mind.
 The city has around 1,000 guest rooms in total, representing a good mix of 3 to 5-star options, all affordably priced.
-There are 2 Estonian Convention Bureau´s member hotel in Tartu: Dorpat Hotel and Conference Centre and V Spa and Conference Hotel.
+There are 1 Estonian Convention Bureau´s member hotel in Tartu: V Spa and Conference Hotel.

 Tartu offers a full range of one-of-a-kind gathering spots for those who truly want to give their guests a night to remember.
 The grand hall of Tartu University’s Main Building, for example, will lend a touch of neoclassical elegance to any gala or reception while the 300-year-old Gunpowder Cellar roars with a beer-hall feel.
 A more modern edge can be found in the gigantic new building of the Estonian National Museum.
 Those looking for science- or history-related backdrop can consider hosting an event among the 19th-century stargazing gadgets in the University of Tartu Old Observatory, or in the AHHAA Science Centre, the Tartu Environmental Education Centre or the University of Tartu Museum.